jupyter/enhancement-proposals/jupyter-handshaking/jupyter-handshaking.md

 ## Proposed Enhancement

 We propose to implement a handshaking pattern: the client lets the kernel find free ports and communicate them back via a dedicated socket.
 It then connects to the kernel.
-More formely:
+More formally:

 - The kernel launcher is responsible for opening a dedicated socket for receiving connection information from kernels (channel ports).
-This socket will be refered as the registration socket.
+This socket will be referred as the **registration socket**.
 - When starting a new kernel, the launcher passes the connection information for this socket to the kernel.
-- The kernel starts, find free ports to bind the shell, control, stdin, heartbeat and iopub sockets.
-It then connect to the registration socket and send the connection information to the client.
+- The kernel starts, finds free ports to bind the shell, control, stdin, heartbeat and iopub sockets.
+It then connects to the registration socket and sends the connection information to the registration socket.
-- Upon reception of the connection information, the client connects to the kernel.
+- Upon reception of the connection information, the launcher sends an acknowledge receipt to the kernel, and the client connects to the kernel.

 The way the launcher passes the connection information for the registration socket to the kernel should be similar to that of passing the ports of the kernel socket in the current connection pattern: a connection file that can be read by local kernels or sent over the network for remote kernels (although this requires a custom kernel provisioner or "nanny").
 This connection file should also contain the signature scheme and the key.

-The kernel should not expect the registration socket to exist after it has sent its registration (i.e. it can be closed).
-Therefore, the kernel should disconnect from the registration socket right after it has sent its connection information.
+The kernel should not expect the registration socket to exist after it has received the acknowledge receipt (i.e. it can be closed).
+Therefore, the kernel should disconnect from the registration socket right after it has received the acknowledge receipt.
+A kernel should shutdown itself if it does not receive an acknowledge receipt after some time (the value of the time limit is let to the implementation).

 The kernel specifies whether it supports the handshake pattern via the "kernel_protocol_version" field in the kernelspec:
 - if the field is missing, or if its value if less than 5.5, the kernel supports passing ports only.